lou-cs/company/README.md

 *2. Launch a full-time career course
 *3. Complete working partnerships with both Unity and SAIT *4.
 Achieve an NPS of greater than 50 across all educational services *5.
-Launch a website for members of the XR community *6.
+Launch a community driven website at first just for alumni and then for anyone from the broader XR community *6.
 Improve team cohesion

 ## <a name="values"></a>Values